Looking for an environmentally friendly roof option for your shed? Here are the pros and cons of 4 DIY shed roof options.

 - Very heavy.
 You need to make sure your structure and underlayment can support the weight.

 - The tiles are expensive and you’ll need to hire someone to do the installation for you.
+They are not a DIY-friendly option.

 - You can safely collect water off of a tiled roof, however, it can absorb water, reducing the amount you’ll be able to collect.

 Note: Not all metal roofing is ideal for water catchment.
-It’s important to avoid lead, copper and certain galvanized roofing that can leach zinc.
+It’s important to avoid lead, copper, and certain galvanized roofing that can leach zinc.
 If you aren’t sure, have a water sample tested prior to setting up a catchment system.

 - Easy to clean.